|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Tehran City Sights

-We begin our day at the Golestan Palace Complex to visit a few of the many grand buildings, including the Ivan-e Takht-e Marmar (Marble Throne Veranda), the Negar Khane Qajar Art Gallery and the Photograph Gallery.
+We begin our day at the Golestan Palace Complex (UNESCO) to visit a few of the many grand buildings, including the Ivan-e Takht-e Marmar (Marble Throne Veranda), the ethnological museum and Badgir Palace.
 We visit the National Museum of Iran for an overview of the history of the country.

 This morning we will depart for Hamadan.
-The bustling city of Hamadan previously known as Ecbatana- was one of the ancient world's greatest cities.
+We stop along the way to enjoy a visit inside the Alisadra Cave, the longest aquatic cave in the world which has constant temperature of 16 degrees centigrade.
+From here we enjoy lunch before making our way to Hamadan.
+The bustling city of Hamadan, previously known as Ekbatana, was one of the ancient world's greatest cities.
 Hamadan has a wonderful setting surrounded by snowcapped mountains.
-Dinner and overnight in Hamadan.

 Day 4: Hamadan, Ancient Ecbatana, Tombs of Esther & Mordecai

-After lunch, we embark on a city tour and visit Ganjnameh; an ancient rock inscription carved in granite.
+After lunch, we embark on a city tour and visit Ganjnameh, an ancient rock inscription carved in granite.
 Three languages are represented in the 2m high carvings: Old Persian, Elamite and Neo-Babylonian.
 We visit the tombs of Esther and Mordecai, Iran's most important Jewish pilgrimage site.
-We visit Buali Sina Museum and mausoleum.
-Buali Sina, or better known as Avicenna in the west, was a great philosopher and physician (AD 980 - 1037) who produced 250 books including the medical encyclopedia (Canon Medicinae) which was used in European universities until the 17th century.
+We visit Bu Ali Sina Museum and Mausoleum.
+Bu Ali Sina, better known as Avicenna in the west, was a great philosopher and physician (AD 980 - 1037) who produced 250 books, including the medical encyclopedia (Canon Medicinae) which was used in European universities until the 17th century.
 We will also have time to explore the live excavation site of ancient Ecbatana, along with its small museum, which continually offers more as new sites and discoveries are made.
 We also visit the only standing monument from ancient Ecbatana, a 2,300 year old stone lion.
-Dinner and overnight in Hamadan.

-Day 6: To Andimeshk via the Citadel of Khoramabad
+Day 5: To Dezful via the Citadel of Khoramabad

-Day 7: Tomb of Daniel, Choqa-Zanbil (UNESCO) - Largest Pyramid in Mesopotamia
+Day 6: Tomb of Daniel, Chogha Zanbil (UNESCO) - Largest Pyramid in Mesopotamia

 Today we depart for Kazeroon, stopping enroute at the fortified Temple of Anahita ruins and the Palace of Shapur.
 The ruins include an underground pool (now dried up).
-Nearby, we visit some interesting bas-reliefs depicting victory over the Romans carved along the river in a beautiful mountain setting.
-We continue to Kazeroon for dinner and overnight.
+Nearby, we visit some interesting bas-reliefs depicting victory over the Romans, carved along the river in a beautiful mountain setting.

-We continue to Firouzabad where we explore the Great palace of Ardashir Babakan, which dates back to 260 AD.
+We drive to Firouzabad where we explore the Great Palace of Ardashir Babakan, which dates back to 260 AD.
 This area of Iran is home to many nomadic tribal groups and if we are lucky we may encounter them today.
-We continue our journey to Shiraz for dinner and overnight.
+We also visit the Old Tower of Gaur city, which features Sassanid reliefs.

 Shiraz is known as the center of Persian culture, the city of poets and gardens.
-Today we visit the Harim Khan Citadel for a panoramic view, followed by time at the Vakil Bazaar and Regent's Mosque that features 48 columns.
+Today we visit the Karim Khan Citadel for a panoramic view, followed by time at the Vakil Bazaar and Regent's Mosque that features 48 columns.
 After lunch we visit the Nasir-ol-Molk Mosque to see the beautiful stained glass and blue tiles.
-We also visit the Mausoleums of Saadi & Hafez (two famous Iranian Poets), with time to enjoy the lovely gardens at each location.
-Dinner and overnight in Shiraz.
+We also visit the mausoleums of Saadi & Hafez (two famous Iranian poets), with time to enjoy the lovely gardens at each location.

-Day 11: Persepolis - Ancient City of the Persians; Rock Tombs of Naqsh-E Rostam
+Day 10: Persepolis - Ancient City of the Persians, Rock Tombs of Naqsh-E Rostam

 On a bare plain surrounded by sharp edged cliffs, Cyrus the Great built a palace now known as "The city of the Persians".
 Dating back to 518 BC, Persepolis has been compared to the Valley of the Kings, Angkor Wat and the Roman Coliseum in terms of archeological significance.
-Highlights of this UNESCO World Heritage Site include the Gate of Nations, the Hall of a Hundred Columns, the Great Stairway, the Apadana Palace, the Palace of Artaxerxes III, the Royal Treasury, the Imperial Stable and the Chariot House.
-The morning is dedicated to Persepolis and in the afternoon we visit Naqsh-e Rostam, whose 4 rock tombs, are said to be the final resting place of Achaemenian Sovereigns such as Xerxes, Darius the Great, Artaxerxes I and Darius II.
+Highlights of this UNESCO World Heritage Site include the Gate of Nations, the Hall of a Hundred Columns, the Great Stairway, the Apadana Palace, the Palace of Artaxerxes III, the Royal Treasury, the Imperial Stable, and the Chariot House.
+The morning is dedicated to Persepolis and in the afternoon we visit Naqsh-e Rostam, whose 4 rock tombs are said to be the final resting place of Achaemenian sovereigns such as Xerxes, Darius the Great, Artaxerxes I and Darius II.
 We also stop at Naqsh-e Rajab to see the magnificent Sassanian bas-reliefs carved into the rock face.
-Overnight in Marve Dasht.